-Liaqat Ali Chatta, the Director General of PHATA and all the other members of the agency were present in the session.
-He briefly explained that the low-cost housing scheme is a flagship project of the government, under which it is planned to build 5 million houses that will be for low income generating group.
+Liaqat Ali Chatta, the Director-General of PHATA and all the other members of the agency were present in the session.
+He briefly explained that the low-cost housing scheme is a flagship project of the government, under which it is planned to build 5 million houses that will be for low income generating groups.

-During this meeting, Minister Rasheed further added that the acquisition process allowing setting up of low-cost houses has been speed up in Islamabad, Jhelum, Layyah, Lahore, Sialkot, Chiniot, Quaidabad and Sargodha.
-NPHP is working hard to complete the project in time.
+During this meeting, Minister Rasheed further added that the acquisition process allowing setting up of low-cost houses has been speed up in Islamabad, Jhelum, Layyah, Lahore, Sialkot, Chiniot, Quaidabad, and Sargodha.
+NPHP is working hard to complete the project on time.

 The provincial minister added that the process through which they are inviting applications for the NPHP projects in the mentioned cities will be commencing right after Eid-ul-Fitr.
 He asked the concerned authorities and the officers to ensure the speed of the project and land acquisition so that the development of affordable houses can turn into a real-life project and the dream of Prime Minister (PM) Imran Khan can come true.